 In order for your claim to succeed, you must attend all required medical examinations.
 Doctors’ reports will be necessary to prove that you were injured and the nature of your wounds.
 If you do not attend medical evaluations, then you may not be eligible for workers’ compensation.

-What Should I Do If My Workers’ Comp Claim Was Denied?
+What Should I Do If My Workers’ Compensation Claim Was Denied?

 If your workers’ compensation claim was denied, contact Morris Bart, LLC.
 We will work with your employer and its insurer to resolve the problem.
 If these negotiations fail, we will help you file a Disputed Claim for Compensation (Form LWC-WC-1008).